Two ‘never-before-seen’ forecasts, including after-dark tornado risk, issued by NWS - NewsBreak

 The forecast includes winds of up to 100 mph and the possibility of tornadoes.

 What makes the forecast extra concerning, the NWS said, is that the storms are expected to roll in after dark.
-Tornadoes can be difficult to spot when it’s dark outside and people who are asleep are more likely to miss warnings – both of which make nighttime tornadoes especially dangerous.Night tornadoes 2.5 times more likely to be deadly
+Tornadoes can be difficult to spot when it’s dark outside and people who are asleep are more likely to miss warnings – both of which make nighttime tornadoes especially dangerous.Study: Winter tornadoes to get more powerful as world warms

 The bullseye of Wednesday night’s storm risk is further north than the area devastated by late-night severe weather last week.
 Tornadoes tore through Arkansas, Missouri, Tennessee and Kentucky Friday night, killing at least 88 people.